Ingenue Fashion

 This dress’s Ingenue elements:

-• Print—tiny polka dots and dainty floral lace.
-Notably, lace often reads as Romantic, but here it works as Ingenue because of its light color and uniform, repeating placement.
+Print—tiny polka dots and dainty floral lace.
+Lace often reads as Romantic, but here it works as Ingenue because of its light color and uniform, repeating placement.
 The lace reads as the demarcation between a series of circular, girly skirts.

-Of note, Ingenue circles, being smaller than Romantic circles, often read as more controlled and uniform than Romantic circles.
+Of note, Ingenue shapes, being smaller than Romantic shapes, often read as more controlled and uniform than Romantic shapes.
 This may also help the controlled, uniform layers of fabric here to read as Ingenue.

 Below is an outfit that appear less stereotypically Ingenue, but is highly Ingenue nonetheless: